A gunman opened fire as a band played at a California biker bar, leaving 3 dead and 6 wounded

 “I don’t know their names.
 You know, there’s a lot of blood,” he said.

-Providence Mission Hospital, in nearby Mission Viejo, said it treated six people who were shot.

 Marie Snowling was shot in the jaw and improved from critical to stable condition, Orange County Supervisor Don Wagner said Thursday afternoon.
-One of the six people hospitalized was released.
+One of the six wounded people was released from the hospital.

 Marie Snowling cited irreconcilable differences in filing for divorce in December 2022 after being married to John Snowling for more than three decades, Ventura County online court records show.
 The case was scheduled for a mandatory settlement conference in November.